IBM-Cloud/docs/openwhisk/openwhisk_apigateway.md

 ### OpenWhisk CLI configuration

-Configure your OpenWhisk with the apihost `wsk property set --apihost openwhisk.ng.bluemix.net` To be able to use the `wsk api` the CLI configuration file `~/.wskprops` needs to contain the Bluemix Access Token.
+Configure the OpenWhisk CLI with the apihost `wsk property set --apihost openwhisk.ng.bluemix.net` To be able to use the `wsk api` the CLI configuration file `~/.wskprops` needs to contain the Bluemix Access Token.
 To get the access token use the CLI command `wsk bluemix login`, for more information about the command run `wsk bluemix login -h`